TheSCREWEDSoftware/AzerothCore-Additions/README.md

 # AzerothCore Additions

 > [!NOTE]
-> You will need to have [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk) to run the below
+> You will need to have [AzerothCore](https://github.com/azerothcore/azerothcore-wotlk) to run the below.

+---

 ## StartingZonesTeleporter